Skip to main content

 Rooted regional cooking at honest prices.

-Da Manuela earns its 2025 Michelin Plate with country cooking rooted in Lower Piedmont and Lomellina tradition: rabbit with vegetables, freshwater fish, frogs' legs, and a strong local cheese board at the €€ price point.
+Da Manuela earns its 2025 Michelin Plate with country cooking rooted in Lower Piedmont and Lomellina tradition: rabbit with vegetables, freshwater fish, frogs' legs, a strong local cheese board at the €€ price point.
 With a 4.7 rating from over 1,385 reviews, it is one of the most reliable value propositions for honest regional Italian cooking in the Po Valley.
 Book for lunch rather than late evening.

-Da Manuela sits in the flat agricultural country where Piedmont meets Lombardy, a corridor defined by rice paddies, river channels, and traditions of cucina povera that predate the tourist circuit entirely.
-The cooking here draws on two overlapping regional identities: the Lower Piedmont repertoire, with its reliance on rabbit, seasonal vegetables, and aged cheeses, and the Lomellina tradition, which brings freshwater fish and frogs' legs to the table.
+Da Manuela sits in the flat agricultural country where Piedmont meets Lombardy, a corridor defined by rice paddies, river channels, traditions of cucina povera that predate the tourist circuit entirely.
+The cooking here draws on two overlapping regional identities: the Lower Piedmont repertoire, with its reliance on rabbit, seasonal vegetables, aged cheeses, the Lomellina tradition, which brings freshwater fish and frogs' legs to the table.
 These are not items you find treated seriously in most Italian restaurants outside this specific geography, which is precisely what makes the drive worthwhile for a food-focused traveller.

 The physical setting reads as a country dining room rather than a polished restaurant.
 Spatial expectations should be calibrated accordingly: this is a room built for the rhythms of a rural Italian lunch, with the intimacy of a family-run trattoria rather than the theatre of a destination dining room.
 Seating is table-based and communal in atmosphere, suited to groups of two to six who want to eat at their own pace rather than move through a timed experience.
 The scale is modest, which means the room fills and the pace is set by the kitchen, not by a ticketed reservation system.